-Praised by such media as the Leipziger Volkszeitung and the Glasgow Herald for her lush sound and powerful expression, soprano Christine Moore is a versatile performer with equal authority in opera, recital, and contemporary music.
-She counts among her many roles Mimi in La Bohème, the title roles in Aida Madama Butterfly, Alice Ford in Falstaff, the title role in Suor Angelica, Micaela in Carmen, Santuzza in Cavalleria Rusticana, Donna Anna in Don Giovanni, Countess in Le Nozze di Figaro, Leonora in Il Trovatore (described as “velvety and luscious” by SongWordSight Magazine), and the title role in Ariadne auf Naxos with such companies as the Leipzig Opera, Central City Opera, Santa Fe Opera, Chautauqua Institute, Utopia Opera, the Aldeburgh Summer Festival and the Amato Opera.
-Orchestra and oratorio performances include Barber's Knoxville-Summer of 1915, Handel's Messiah, Beethoven's 9th Symphony, Rossini's Stabat Mater, Mendelssohn's Elijah, and Verdi's Requiem (with the New York Choral Society).
-In 2013 she made her Italian debut at the Narnia Music Festival in a concert celebrating the 200th birthday of Verdi.
+Praised by the Leipziger Volkszeitung for her lush sound and powerful expression, soprano Christine Moore Vassallo is a versatile performer with equal command in opera, recital, and contemporary music.
+The Sacramento, California native counts among her many roles Mimi in La Bohème, the title role in Madama Butterfly, Alice Ford in Falstaff, Micaela in Carmen, the title role in Suor Angelica, Santuzza in Cavalleria Rusticana, Donna Anna in Don Giovanni, Countess in Le Nozze di Figaro, Judith in Bluebeard’s Castle, Leonora in Il Trovatore (described as “velvety and luscious” by SongWordSight Magazine), the title roles in Aida and Ariadne auf Naxos with such companies as the Leipzig Opera, Central City Opera, Santa Fe Opera, Chautauqua Institute, Utopia Opera, Create Opera, the Aldeburgh Summer Festival, Sacramento Opera and the Amato Opera and Lyric Artists of New York.
+She was a regional finalist in the Metropolitan Opera National Council Auditions and First Prize winner of the Sacramento Opera Competition.
+Oratorio performances include Barber's Knoxville-Summer of 1915, Handel's Messiah, Beethoven's 9th Symphony, Rossini's Stabat Mater, Mendelssohn's Elijah, and the Verdi Requiem with the New York Choral Society and most recently with Orchestra Amadeus.